April 23, 2025

 Is a trace number a routing number?

 No, a trace number is not a routing number.
-While the first 8 digits of an ACH trace number contain the originating bank's routing number, the complete 15-digit trace number is a unique identifier for a specific transaction, not just the financial institution.
+While the first 8 digits contain the originating bank’s routing number, the complete 15-digit trace number identifies a transaction within that bank’s records.
+However, trace numbers are not globally unique across all banks or all time, because the sequence resets and each bank can generate the same numbers independently.

 How to find your ACH trace number